pydoit/doit/doc/uptodate.rst

 with other task values.
 The ``value_savers`` will be executed after all actions.

 The second step is to actually compare the saved value with its "current" value.

+The `uptodate` callable can take two positional parameters ``task`` and ``values``.
+The callable can also be represented by a tuple (callable, args, kwargs).

+   -  ``task`` parameter will give you access to task object.
+So you have access to its metadata and opportunity to modify the task itself!
+   -  ``values`` is a dictionary with the computed values saved in the last successful execution of the task.

 Let's take a look in the ``run_once`` implementation.